-In recent years, concerns about lack of women's representation in agenda-setting and decision-making bodies have led to a variety of public and private initiatives to diversify work teams, academic panels, corporate boards, public commissions, and other such groups.
-For example, Norway set a gender quota of 40% women for corporate boards that was implemented in 2008, and several other Western European countries followed.
-In the United States, the only state that has instituted a corporate board quota, California, has set a much different standard - California's Women on Boards law requires all publicly held corporations whose principal offices are located in the state have at least one female director on their Board of Directors.
-Early evidence suggests that many California corporations have chosen to comply with this law by adding token woman to their otherwise all-male boards.
+In recent years, concerns about lack of women's representation in the workplace and decisionmaking bodies have led to a variety of public and private initiatives to diversify work teams, academic panels, corporate boards, public commissions, and other such groups.
+But these initiatives vary dramatically in intensity.
+For example, Norway set a gender quota of 40% women for corporate boards that was implemented in 2008, and several other Western European countries followed.1 By contrast, the only US state that has instituted a corporate board quota, California, set a much different standard-California's Women on Boards law requires all publicly held corporations whose principal offices are located in the state to have at least one female director on their Board of Directors.
+Early evidence suggests that many California corporations have chosen to comply with this law by adding a token2 woman to their otherwise all-male boards.3